-In the mid-1970s women television directors and documentary-makers produced their first work, and the first feature films produced and directed by women came out in the mid-1980s.
+Women television directors and documentary-makers produced their first work in the mid-1970s, and the first feature films produced and directed by women came out in the mid-1980s.
 Women filmmakers included Gaylene Preston, Jane Campion and Niki Caro.
 Women performers such as Pat Evison, Kate Harcourt, Rima Te Wiata and Nancy Brunning took on a range of more interesting parts and often moved between work in theatre, radio, television and film.

 Writing and painting

 In the 19th and early 20th centuries, high culture was seen as morally and spiritually elevating, and was closely associated with women – laying the ground for New Zealand’s most prominent early painter, Frances Hodgkins, and writer, Katherine Mansfield.

 Although fine-arts training was fully open to women, it was expensive.
 Many turned to writing, but women were barred from most of the usual apprenticeship routes in journalism and from the pubs where male writers commonly met.
 Still, by 1936 women were 12% of professional writers, 30% of commercial artists and 62% of other artists and art students.
 One of these professional writers was Iris Wilkinson, who used the pen name of Robin Hyde and worked as a journalist while also writing poetry and novels.